fiatconnect/specification/fiatconnect-api.md

 types of fiat accounts may have restrictions on *how* these fiat funds are transferred from the user to the provider.
 While some types of fiat accounts may support
 *debiting* the user's fiat account (i.e., initiating the transfer of fiat funds on behalf of the user), other types of fiat accounts may not support this behavior, and require the user to initiate the transfer of fiat funds from their account to the provider's.
-For example, in the US, transfers of fiat from bank accounts - *ACH transfers* - may be initiated by the account owner themselves, or requested by a third party.
+For example, in the US, transfers of fiat from bank accounts - *ACH transfers* - may be initiated by the account owner themselves, or initiated by a third party with their bank account number.

 For certain types of fiat accounts, *both* methods of fiat transfer may be possible, either initiated by the provider or the user.
 For such accounts, providers must choose one of these methods of transfer when returning the `/quote/in` response.
 Providers may specify that a Fiat Account Schema requires user action by returning an optional `userActionType` field in the